 Maldives Travel Updates

 AS YOU PREPARE TO VISIT US

-(Last Updated on 11th May 2021)
+(Last Updated on 30th December 2021)

 As you plan your visit, you will want to know more about travelling to the Maldives under the new normal.
 Our resorts adhere to the Ministry of Tourism’s guidelines to ensure that your stay with us is exceptional, unforgettable and safe.

-Everyone at Villa Hotels and Resorts would like to thank you for continuing to choose us for your memorable holiday destination.
+Everyone at Villa Hotels & Resorts would like to thank you for continuing to choose us for your memorable holiday destination.
 Whether you are traveling to us for the first time or returning, we aim for your stay to be truly exceptional, unforgettable and safe.